AngieC96/advanced_programming_2019-20/lectures/c++/10_mixing/Notes.md

 You are able only to export non templated symbols, because `C` doesn't know templates!
 You have to write the `int` function, the `double` function, ecc ... → there are packages that does this, but they are not standard and they underneath do this thing

-If `foo` was tmplated, we should write like this:
+If `foo` was templated, we should write like this:

 ```
 $ cat class_c_interface.cpp